Paine Field: Commercial service resumes

 San Juan Airlines announced plans in April 2019 to begin scheduled service from the separate Castle and Cooke Aviation building at Paine Field, in addition to its current charter offerings.
 Two daily flights to Friday Harbor Airport on San Juan Island began on May 1, using small Cessna airplanes.

 The number of flights at Paine Field was reduced to a single daily round-trip operated by Alaska Airlines in May 2020 during the COVID-19 pandemic.
 The airport announced that it would close for 71 days to complete repairs to the gate ramps and other maintenance while traffic and demand were reduced.
 The terminal reopened on August 1 with three daily flights: Las Vegas and Phoenix on Alaska Airlines; and Denver on United Airlines.

 In July 2021, United announced that they would be ending service to Paine Field in October of that year, opting instead to consolidate their resources at Sea-Tac.

-Alaska gradually added service from Paine Field throughout 2021, and in April 2022, announced they would resume their full pre-pandemic schedule of 18 peak daily departures.
-They also announced the beginning of mainline Boeing 737 service to the airport, supplementing the existing E-175 service from regional operator Horizon Air.
+Alaska, left as the sole airline at the airport, had announced plans to add more service in response to demand.
+They deployed their mainline Boeing 737 service to Paine Field in February 2022 to supplement their existing E-175 service from regional operator Horizon Air.
+In June 2022, Alaska resumed their full pre-pandemic schedule of 18 daily departures to 9 destinations—all in the Western United States.

 The county government renamed the airport to Seattle Paine Field International Airport on July 18, 2023.
 The new name is meant to advertise the airport's proximity to Seattle.
 The Washington Air National Guard plans to transfer 14 acre at Paine Field to the Snohomish County government for industrial use and to expand an existing access road.
+Frontier Airlines, a low-cost carrier, made their debut at Paine Field in June 2025 with flights to Denver, Las Vegas, and Phoenix on a thrice-weekly schedule.
+They reduced service to once-weekly in early December and left the market entirely on January 5, 2026.